Balluff-BVS/BVSToolBox/Blob/DynamicThreshold/README.md

 --------

 *Version 1.0.1:*
->Bug fixed while setting too huge or too low values for mask kernels
+>Bug fixed while setting too huge or too low values for mask cernels

 >Added an additional Image output, which allows the usage of this tool with default BVS Cockpit tools